-The first thing to know is that for most users vaping is an alternative to using the deadliest consumer product ever made: cigarettes.
+The first thing to know is that for most users vaping is an alternative to the deadliest consumer product ever made: cigarettes.
 The vast majority of regular users of vapor products are ex-smokers or current smokers.
 Nothing compares to the health risks of setting plant material on fire and inhaling the smoke.
 Half of lifelong smokers die prematurely from smoking-related disease.

 Those who have carefully considered all of the medical evidence — Public Health England and the Royal College of Physicians — have concluded that the potential of serious vaping danger is probably very low.
 The RCP says vaping is “unlikely to exceed five percent of the harm from smoking tobacco.”

 The title says the real dangers, but we’ll also look at all the things people point at when they claim vaping poses risks, which they do all the time.
 Why are they so bothered?
 Well, on a superficial level vaping looks like smoking, and that’s enough to scare a whole lot of people.
 Since there may be no real dangers, let’s say we’re exploring the potential dangers of vaping.

 This stuff sounds really bad - but is it?

 While many studies show some short-term effects on various physical functions, we haven’t seen evidence of long-term problems.
 Those who fear e-cigarettes say it’s just a matter of time before vapor starts causing real health problems, but most objective investigators aren’t convinced.

 Toxins like carcinogenic chemicals and volatile organic compounds